Social Security-Disability Insurance (96.001)

 Beneficiary Eligibility

-Qualified disabled workers under age 65.
+Qualified disabled workers under full retirement age (FRA).
 Under the definition of disability in the Social Security Law, disability benefits are provided to a person who is unable to engage in any substantial gainful activity by reason of a medically determinable physical or mental impairment that has lasted or is expected to last at least 12 months, or to result in death.
 Disabled widow(er)s' benefits are covered under survivors insurance.
 Felony-related impairments and confinement-related impairments cannot be considered in determining whether an individual is under a disability if the individual has been convicted of a felony which was committed after October 19, 1980.
-Effective for claims finally adjudicated on March 29, 1996, (or for claims approved before then, with benefits payable beginning January 1, 1997) eligibility can no longer be based on drug addiction or alcoholism.
+Effective for claims finally adjudicated on or after March 29, 1996, (or for claims approved before then, with benefits payable beginning January 1, 1997) eligibility can no longer be based on drug addiction or alcoholism.

 Credentials/Documentation